joijs/tempo/Spawn/README.md

 	// Only logs 'slices'.
 The other properties ('diameter', 'toppings') are not logged because
 	// they are non-enumerable.

-These properties are, however, writable and configurable.
+These properties are, however, writable and configurable (by default).

 	MediumPepperoniPizza.diameter = '20cm';
 	delete MediumPepperoniPizza.toppings;